alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/gflownets25/index.md

 # Evaluation criteria

-The evaluation will be based on three aspects:
+The evaluation will be based on four aspects:

 - **Project work**: 40 %
     - Students will form teams and work on research-like projects.